ShZil/network-utilities/Scanner/README.md

 This has changed tests_log.txt because the order of the functions is now different.

 [23:10] Sort `tests.py`'s `tests: list` in alphabetical order.

+[23:12] Deleted `logs.txt` because it wasn't used anywhere.
+Probably from an older version of `tests.py`.